mlzealot/tree-of-life/README.md

 Installs the necessary packages for the application.
 The packages can be viewed in node_modules folder.

 ### `preprocessing.py`
-Takes the CNS v1.1 csv as input to create a regular csv.
+Takes the CSV in ASCTB v1.1 format as input to create a regular csv.

 **Usage**
 ```{bash}